What does the future hold for Vancouver's 1 & 2 family zoned neighbourhoods?

 - rezoning applications for individual development projects

-- neighbourhood plans (including new zones, and rezoned districts)
+- neighbourhood centre and community plans (including new zones and rezoned districts)

 - updates to the zoning bylaw that allows for incrementally higher density (see the RS updates for basements and laneway houses)

-With the exception of the RS updates, the city's efforts have tended to focus on commercial corridors and nodes while the majority of the city's land base (the 1 & 2 family zones) have been largely exempted from a broader discussion about how they might (or should) evolve in the future.
+With the exception of the RS updates, the city's efforts have tended to focus on commercial corridors, centres, and large sites while the majority of the city's land base (the 1 & 2 family zones) have been largely exempted from a broader discussion about how the city might (or should) evolve in the future.

 This forum has been created as a way to start that conversation.